daisuke1227/guide-to-use-StikJIT/README.md

-This is a guide for a lot of othet things then just StikJIT
+This is a guide for a lot of other things then just StikJIT